MediaLight Flex (4 meter) 6500K CRI 95 Bias Lighting System

 No. MediaLight is a professional-grade D65 white light.
 None of that other stuff.

-The MediaLight Flex is designed for those situations where you don't know which unit is the best fit.
+The MediaLight Flex is designed for those situations where you might not know which unit is the best fit.
 It's the utility player of bias lights.
 Don't worry, we still use ISF-Certified MediaLight ColorGrade™ phosphors and photon engines.
 The CCT is still 6500K and the ultra-high CRI is 95 Ra.

 It uses smaller LEDs (3528 versus 5050) for lower power draw so we can create longer lengths without voltage drop.
 For those who can't be convinced that "going around the edges" of the TV isn't necessary for a TV on a stand, knock yourselves out!

-...And for wall mounted TVs up to 55" you can go around 4 sides.
+...And for wall mounted displays up to 60" you can go around 4 sides.

-For wall-mounted displays up to 65"you can go around 3 sides (left, right and top (many people omit the bottom strip when they have a soundbar).
+For wall-mounted displays up to 85" you can go around 3 sides (left, right and top (many people omit the bottom strip when they have a soundbar).

 What does it do compared to a popular competitor?